nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Editing a participant

-1. Edit a participant's name to another non-existent participant
+1. Edit a participant's name (new name is unique and does not match any other participant's)

    1. Prerequisite: At least 1 participant in the participant list.